Koki-Minoda/badugi-app/src/docs/badugi_bugs_and_roadmap.md

 - Test automation: extend `npm test` with UI snapshots / scraping diff checks.
 - Core game: tournament structure (blind level, starting stack), side pots, seat state (Human / CPU / Empty) auto rotation.
 - AI / Learning: HandRecord and TournamentRecord, 4 AI difficulty presets, Python RL (Q-table / ONNX) ingestion.
+## Reinforcement Learning (Badugi)

+Goal: train self-play agents for 6-max Badugi and use them as CPU opponents (including "iron-strong" boss characters).

+### Current status

+- [x] Implemented `rl/env/badugi_env.py` as a Gym-style environment for Badugi.

+### Next steps

+- [ ] Add DQN agent implementation in `rl/agents/dqn_agent.py` and replay buffer in `rl/utils/replay_buffer.py`.
+- [ ] Implement the self-play training script `rl/training/train_dqn.py` and verify that episodes run end-to-end without crashes.
+- [ ] Connect the existing hand history / JSONL logging so that Badugi games played in the app can be reused as offline RL data.
+- [ ] Train a baseline DQN model on CPU and save checkpoints under `rl/models/`.
+- [ ] Export a compact model (e.g. via ONNX or a light-weight policy format) so that the React frontend can load it and use it for different AI difficulty tiers.
+- [ ] Tune rewards and observation/action spaces to make the agent strong but still "human-like" and fun to play against.
 - UI / Effects: Tailwind plus Framer Motion refresh, chip animations, win/lose effects, card squeeze.
 - Platform: PWA plus FastAPI layering, auth and history APIs, E2E + unit suites, keep this spec in sync for Codex/Continue.